Course Content and Outcome Guide for EC 216

 - Special Fee:

 Course DescriptionCovers topics related to labor markets with emphasis on the economic status of women and their decisions about work and family.
 Includes recent developments in the labor market; the gender pay gap and women-men occupational differences; labor supply decisions; human capital theory; racial discrimination; economics of marriage and household decisions.
 Recommended: MTH 95.
-Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Addendum to Course Description